Northburns/gw2-no-nuance/content/material/soto-currencies.md

 _Sidenote!_ You have to do the lantern achievements for the the map gifts (or map completion, but it's a lot easier to do lantern runs).
 After you have all the map gifts for all the {{< inlineIcon "items" "Gift of the Astral Ward" true >}} you need, you can convert the rest into map currencies.

 Hot tip for lantern runs!
 Things you can do while powering: be on your mount, dismount, move, use map.
 Things you _can't do_ while powering (will cancel): mount up, use any F thing (e.g. upraft generator), use waypoint.
-Once you practive a bit, you can really whiz by the lanterns on your mount 😄
+Once you practive a bit, you can really whiz by the lanterns on your mount 😄 The visuals are wierd at times, but you'll get a feel for it in a couple of runs, I'm sure!

 It's easiest to do these if you follow an overlay path, and do one map in one sitting.
 Otherwise you'll have to keep track of which lanterns you've already done.
 And don't miss any, or prepare to cross-reference the achievement panel and the wiki for your missing lanterns 😉